Skip to main content

 (A) Inmates may be temporarily released from the institution to perform special labor, either as an institutional work assignment or an OPI assignment as authorized by section 5147.27 of the Revised Code.
 Special labor assignments may be made when the assignment promotes the rehabilitation of the inmate, serves the interests of the community, or provides operational assistance to the department or another agency of the state of Ohio.

-(B) All special labor assignments shall be approved by the managing officer of the institution.
+(B) The managing officer of the institution is responsible for approving all special labor assignments.
 An inmate must be classified as minimum security to be eligible for such an assignment.
-The managing officer shall verify that appropriate transportation arrangements have been made.
+The managing officer is responsible to verify that appropriate transportation arrangements have been made.

 (C) Inmates assigned to special labor are subject to the direction and control of correctional employees; they are not employees of any public agency or private person or business entity.
 Consistent with this status, inmates may receive instructions from non-institutional personnel regarding work performance.
 Non-institutional personnel may be requested to provide performance evaluations of inmates assigned to special labor.

-(D) When an inmate is on special labor release pursuant to this rule, the inmate shall:
+(D) When an inmate is on special labor release pursuant to this rule, the inmate will:

 (1) Be under the direct, immediate, and personal supervision and control of a correctional employee or;